-Kristen Meghan’s first reaction on hearing talk of chemtrails was to feel professionally affronted.
+Kristen Meghan’s first reaction on hearing talk of “chemtrails” was to feel personally offended.
 She was an industrial hygienist and environmental specialist working for the Air Force in bio-environmental engineering.
-She joined up after 9/11 and was committed to her oath of service, and when in 2006 friends started coming to her with questions about chemicals being sprayed from military planes she felt professionally affronted.
+She had joined up after 9/11 and was committed to her oath of service, and when in 2006 friends started coming to her with questions about chemicals being sprayed from military planes she felt professionally affronted.
 Her responsibilities included environmental impacts, compliance with EPA standards, and approving and tracking hazardous materials.
-It was her job to know what chemicals were imported into her air force base, and their precise and approved end use and disposal.
+It was her job to know what chemicals were imported into her air force base, and their precise and approved end-use and disposal.

-She decided to prove it.
-She set about debunking the ‘conspiracy theory’ – and failed.
-Going through the computer system, checking all the Air Force Form 3952 Approvals of Hazardous Materials, she started finding large quantities of materials which she could not account for.
+If her friends wouldn’t accept this on her authority, she would prove it to them.
+Confidently, she set about debunking the ‘conspiracy theory’.
+But as she went systematically through the computer system, checking all the Air Force Form 3952 Approvals of Hazardous Materials, she started finding large quantities of materials which she could not account for.
 She checked and double-checked, found Material Safety Data Sheets without manufacturer names, lacking key information in required fields.

 Eventually she was transferred to another National Logistics Center at Warner Robins in Georgia.
 Asking the same questions of her new superiors, she soon found herself threatened with psychiatric coercion.

-What she was finding was large quantities of aluminum, barium and strontium oxides and sulfates.
-Having methodically eliminated all legitimate usages, she then sought evidence of these chemicals in the environment; sampling soil, air and water near bases in Oklahoma, Georgia and Illinois she found anomalous amounts of these metals.
+What she was finding was large quantities of aluminium, barium and strontium oxides and sulphates.
+Having methodically eliminated all legitimate usages, she then sought evidence of these chemicals in the environment: sampling soil, air and water near bases in Oklahoma, Georgia and Illinois she found anomalous amounts of these metals.